Netscape Browser: Password issues

 A related possible criticism is that in the browser's password manager menu, saved passwords can be viewed in plain text.
 Thus, if a user has access to another's account, they could retrieve all their usernames and passwords in plain text with little effort.
 Further, this option cannot be turned off or removed without editing the software.
 This problem doesn't happen in version 8.1.3.

 XML rendering issue (fixed)

-A few days after Netscape 8.0.1 was released, Microsoft reported the browser disables the XML rendering engine in Internet Explorer by causing IE to render XML pages as a blank page.
+A few days after Netscape 8.0.1 was released, Microsoft reported that the browser disables the XML rendering engine in Internet Explorer by causing IE to render XML pages as a blank page.
 Netscape fixed the issue in version 8.0.2.